This post may contain affiliate links, from which we earn an income.

 But Morocco is not a European country and does not look, feel, smell or behave like a European country!
 Don’t go to Morocco expecting the same standards of civic cleanliness, food hygiene or road maintenance for example, as you would back home.

-Manage your expectations about motorhome life in Morocco and you will not be disappointed, only delighted by the friendliness of the people and their beautiful country.
+Morocco is one of the most accessible countries in Africa, but you still need to manage your expectations about motorhome life in Morocco so that you are not disappointed, only delighted by the friendliness of the people and their beautiful country.

 Morocco is an Islamic country with 99% 0f the population identifying as Muslim.
 It is unlikely that this will affect you much as a traveller.
 You may be awoken by the call to prayer from the local mosque but we find it quite a soothing sound.
 Take ear plugs like these if you think this might bother you.

 It is evident over the last ten years of our travels to Morocco that the infrastructure is improving year on year and significant investment is taking place in the country.
-That is not to say that you won’t drive through the most dilapidated towns and villages and be appalled by the rubbish and squalor.
+That is not to say that you won’t drive through the most dilapidated towns and villages and be appalled by the rubbish and squalor but be surprised by modern city life in Morocco just a few hours later.
 In the most rural parts of Morocco, life is tough and remains a hand to mouth existence.

 There are no dress laws in Morocco but you should be mindful of where you are and the context in which your dress should be considered.

 In conservative areas such as the country and in medinas, both men and women should avoid short shorts, sleeveless tops and clingy clothing.
 At the beach or in resorts there are less restrictions and clearly, lying fully clothed to sunbathe isn’t going to work!